Battle of Halle

-In the Battle of Halle on 17 October 1806 a French corps led by Jean-Baptiste Bernadotte fought the Prussian Reserve under Eugene Frederick Henry, Duke of Württemberg.
+In the Battle of Halle on 17 October 1806, a French corps led by Jean-Baptiste Bernadotte fought the Prussian Reserve under Eugene Frederick Henry, Duke of Württemberg.
 The French defeated their opponents, forcing the Prussians to retreat northeast toward Dessau after suffering heavy losses.
 The clash occurred in the War of the Fourth Coalition, part of the Napoleonic Wars.
 The city of Halle is located about 30 kilometers northwest of Leipzig on the Saale River.

 Emperor Napoleon I of France invaded the Electorate of Saxony and inflicted two disastrous defeats on the Prussian-Saxon armies on 14 October 1806.
-As the beaten armies fled, Marshal Bernadotte's corps marched north and found Duke Eugene's unblooded Reserve located at Halle.
+As the beaten armies fled, Marshal Bernadotte's corps marched north and found Duke Eugene's Reserve, which had not yet seen action, at Halle.
 At the beginning of the encounter, two French divisions rushed the bridges over the Saale on the west side of the city.
 They overran a weak defending force and quickly occupied the city.

 Later in the day, Bernadotte's troops stormed out of Halle and attacked Eugene's Reserve which was drawn up to the southeast of the city.
 The Prussians were driven from their positions and chased to the northeast.
 While this engagement was going on, Bernadotte's third division surrounded and captured a Prussian regiment isolated on the west side of the city.
 One of the few intact Prussian forces west of the Elbe River was now crippled.

 Background

 Political

 Napoleon's decisive victory at the Battle of Austerlitz on 2 December 1805 profoundly affected the balance of power in Europe.
 After this event, Emperor Francis I of Austria sued for peace and Tsar Alexander I of Russia withdrew his crippled army from Austrian territory, ending the War of the Third Coalition.
 Prussia was caught at a diplomatic disadvantage since her emissary Christian Graf von Haugwitz was on the point of delivering an ultimatum to Napoleon when the war ended, a fact which the French emperor was well aware.

 In February 1806, Napoleon pressured a cowed Prussia into handing over several territories to France and her allies in return for the state of Hanover, which was under French occupation.
 The agreement pushed Prussia into a break with Great Britain whose king was the Hanoverian elector.

 Napoleon began to remake the face of Europe.
 He created the Confederation of the Rhine on 25 July.
 He named his elder brother Joseph Bonaparte king of the newly conquered Kingdom of Naples, brother Louis Bonaparte ruler over the Kingdom of Holland, and stepson Eugène de Beauharnais viceroy of the Kingdom of Italy.
 Then he offered Hanover to Britain in exchange for peace, which infuriated Prussia.

-The peace-minded Haugwitz was dismissed and, goaded by his Queen, Louise of Mecklenburg-Strelitz, on 7 August King Frederick William III of Prussia decided to go to war against the First French Empire.
+The peace-minded Haugwitz was dismissed, and King Frederick William III of Prussia, goaded by his Queen, Louise of Mecklenburg-Strelitz, decided on 7 August to go to war against the First French Empire.
 Prussia mobilized 171,000 troops, but its army had missed the changes that had overtaken warfare in the previous decade.